bradleypallen/skyfield-notebooks/README.md

 ## Learning Skyfield

 This notebook contains some initial looks at almanac calculations, use of the Hipparcos star catalog, and plotting star fields.
+Consider this as a scratchpad.

 ## Satellite Predictions Using Skyfield

-This notebook attempts to recreate the satellite pass tables that the Heavens Above website generates.
+This notebook attempts to recreate the satellite pass tables and charts that the Heavens Above website generates.